MariaSchoinaki/Big-Data-Management-Systems/project_2_MongoDB/README.md

 **Output:**

-- DeprecationWarning about `insert()`, but data loaded successfully.
+- DeprecationWarning about `insert()` command, but data loaded successfully.
 - Verified with:

 ```javascript